 In this use case, the Document Data that the User wishes to Print, FaxOut or EmailOut is not on the User’s device.
 Rather the User has a URL reference to where the Document Data can be accessed.
-In this case, the User, operating though his Client, must locate an appropriate Cloud Imaging Service that reports support of obtaining a source document by reference.
+The User, operating though his Client, must locate an appropriate Cloud Imaging Service that reports support of obtaining a source document by reference.
 However, until the Job request has been submitted, the User may not be able to determine whether the Cloud Imaging Service or following components can access the specific Document Data desired or properly process it.

-If access to the desired Document Data requires passwords or some other security token, the Print Request includes the appropriate passwords or security tokens.
+If access to the desired Document Data requires passwords or some other security token, the Job Request must somehow provide the appropriate passwords or security tokens.

 When the Job is completed satisfactorily, this status is communicated back to the Cloud Imaging Service by the Cloud Imaging Device Manager and, either in response to a query from the Client or by some notification method, is communicated to the User.
+As with EmailOut or FaxOut from scanned hardcopy, a transmission report (and a Transmission Log) is available from the Cloud Imaging Service and, if there is a local Marking Engine available, may be provided as hardcopy.

-Cloud Monitoring of Imaging Service Use
+Use of Cloud Imaging Service for Local Devices

 It may be necessary for all Imaging Services to go through a Cloud Server (or a server somehow isolated from end Imaging Devices), even when the Imaging Device and the User are co-located.
-This may be because the Users are using Cloud based applications from which they wish to use Imaging Services, or to allow use monitoring for accounting or other reasons. (as in others), the end Imaging Devices could be full function MFDs or could be simpler devices with less processing capability, relying upon the Cloud Imaging Service for broader functionality.
+This may be because the Users are using Cloud based applications from which they wish to use Imaging Services, or to allow use monitoring for accounting or other reasons.

+The Imaging Devices in any Cloud Imaging setup could range from full function MFDs to simple input/output elements (e.g., Scanning and Marking Engines), relying upon the Cloud Imaging Service for broader functionality.
 At either extreme, the Devices would need to contain or interface with a Cloud Imaging Device Manager that communicates with the Cloud Imaging Service.
+Note that the configuration using simple input/output elements requires the use of the Cloud Imaging Service for any Imaging Job.
+The following Use Cases illustrate such use for Scan, FaxIn/EmailIn, and Copy Services.

+Use of Cloud Imaging Service for Scan Service

+In a Scan Service use case, the selected Scanning Engine is physically accessible to the User so that he can load hardcopy.
+However, the User does not interface with the Scanner; rather, he contacts the Cloud Imaging Service supporting this Service and submits his request.
+Aside from possibly getting signals from the Scanner on when to load hardcopy and actually inserting the hardcopy, the Users sole interaction is with the Cloud Imaging Service.

+The output of a Scan Service is Digital Document Data, usually in the form of a file.
+The Scan Engine, via the Cloud Imaging Device Manager, will deliver the scanned image to the Cloud Imaging Service, which will reformat the data as directed and deliver it to the selected destination.
+This may be a location in the cloud, or back to the Client.